Career Timeline of Carson Hocevar: Major Achievements and Milestones

 How Carson Hocevar built a successful career.
 Explore key moments that defined the journey.

-Carson Hocevar is an American professional stock car racing driver.
-He currently competes full-time in the NASCAR Cup Series for Spire Motorsports, part-time in the NASCAR Xfinity Series for SS-Green Light Racing with BRK Racing, and part-time in the NASCAR Craftsman Truck Series, also for Spire.
-Hocevar was previously part of the Drivers Edge Development program.
+Carson Hocevar is an American professional stock car racing driver currently competing full-time in the NASCAR Cup Series for Spire Motorsports.
+He also participates part-time in the NASCAR O'Reilly Auto Parts Series with Young's Motorsports, and the NASCAR Craftsman Truck Series with Spire Motorsports.
+Hocevar previously competed in the ARCA Menards Series and was a member of the Drivers Edge Development program, demonstrating his commitment and progression within the sport.

-In 2015, at the age of 12, Carson Hocevar started racing at Berlin Raceway and won the track's Outlaw Late Model championship.
+In 2015, at the age of twelve, Carson Hocevar started racing at Berlin Raceway and won the track's Outlaw Late Model championship.

 2016: First Super Late Model Race Win

 In 2016, Carson Hocevar won his first Super Late Model race at Berlin Raceway.
-Later NASCAR stopped drivers under 14 from competing at sanctioned tracks.
+NASCAR then stopped all drivers under fourteen from competing at sanctioned tracks.

-In 2017, Carson Hocevar returned to Berlin Raceway and won the track's Super Late Model championship.
+In 2017, Carson Hocevar returned to racing and won the Super Late Model championship at Berlin Raceway.

 2018: ARCA Menards Series Races